-2.1.3 CrashFree BIOS feature
+2.1.3 CrashFree BIOS 2 (BIOS Auto-recovery Procedure)

-The CrashFree BIOS feature allows you to boot the computer from a floppy disk and update the BIOS in case the original BIOS fails or gets corrupted.
+The CrashFree BIOS 2 feature allows users to boot the computer from a floppy disk and update the BIOS using AFLASH.EXE or EZ Flash Utility in case the original BIOS fails or gets corrupted.
+If the user doesn't have a bootable floppy disk with the original BIOS, an auto-recovery procedure can be performed using the support CD.